- Chapters & Sections

 SER International Primer on Ecological Restoration

 The SER Primer presents a concise overview of the key concepts and fundamental principles upon which ecological restoration is based.
 With a wide readership from around the globe, the Primer includes the most widely-cited definition of ecological restoration and defines nine attributes of a restored ecosystem as the basis for determining when restoration has been successful.
-The document is currently available in ten languages.
+The document is currently available in eleven languages.

 Ecological Restoration: A Means of Conserving Biodiversity and Sustaining Livelihoods